 Embedding Emotional Intelligence in the Local Government Workplace:

-Promote a Culture of Trust: Foster an inclusive and safe work environment where employees feel comfortable expressing their thoughts and emotions.
-Encourage open communication, celebrate diversity, and recognize the contributions of every team member.
+- Promote a Culture of Trust: Foster an inclusive and safe work environment where employees feel comfortable expressing their thoughts and emotions.
+Encourage open communication, celebrate diversity, and recognise the contributions of every team member.

 - Lead by Example: Demonstrate emotional intelligence in your interactions and decision-making processes.
 Show empathy, active listening, and emotional regulation in your daily interactions, inspiring others to follow suit.

-- Provide Emotional Support: Recognize that employees may face personal and professional challenges.
+- Provide Emotional Support: Recognise that employees may face personal and professional challenges.
 Offer resources, mentorship, and support systems to help employees navigate difficulties and maintain their well-being.

 - Embrace Diversity and Inclusion: Create an environment that values and respects differences.
 Celebrate diversity, provide equal opportunities for growth and development, and encourage collaboration across teams.